pingcap/community/special-interest-groups/sig-expr/README.md

 Operator](https://pingcap.com/docs/dev/reference/sql/functions-and-operators/reference/)
 behavior and their dependencies, including but not limited to:

-* Support new functions.
+* Support new features.
-* Improve the performance of some expression.
+* Improve the performance.
-* Fix the bugs of expressions.
+* Fix the bugs.

 ## Roles and Organization Management